zcsherm/Proof-of-Concept-1-Biochemistry/README.md

 * increase the reading frame size, increasing the length between organs.
 * Requiring 2 consecutive Organ opcodes to construct an organ (may be too drastic?
 Effectively causes 1/1000 chance of an organ.)
 * Leave it for now, allow the number of genes in an organ to increase through Insertion, Duplication, etc.

+10/29-30

+Exploration into mutation system revealed that keeping DNA as a binary string is very limitting.

+In response, I changed the DNA format into a singly linked list, where each structure is a node with the strand separated into the header, the parameters, and all junk DNA.
+This should help enable us to weight mutations and more easily affect whole structures.

+Additionally I added the gene for causing a chemical reaction.
+This should turn creatures into more robust specimens.

+Finally, this refactoring and reworking necessitated new unit tests.